javicacheiro/openstack-training/supplementary/ansible/ansible.md

 You can find a lot of pre-packaged roles and collections in [Ansible Galaxy](https://galaxy.ansible.com/).

 ## Inventory
-The inventory it is we store the information about the available hosts.
+The inventory it is where we store the information about the available hosts.

 The system wide inventory is in `/etc/ansible/hosts` but we can use also use our own inventory file.
 We can and set it with the `ANSIBLE_INVENTORY` variable:
 ```